Toyota Oakdale Theatre

-The Oakdale Theatre (originally known as the Oakdale Musical Theatre) is a multi-purpose performance venue, located in Wallingford, Connecticut.
+The Toyota Oakdale Theatre (originally known as the Oakdale Musical Theatre) is a multi-purpose performance venue, located in Wallingford, Connecticut.
 Opened in 1954, the venue consists of an auditorium and domed theatre, known as The Dome at Oakdale.

 History

 The music venue was founded by Ben Segal in 1954.
 At this time, the theatre was an open-air theatre in the round venue seating 1,400.
 It was located in an alfalfa field near the Oakdale Tavern.
 The theatre opened in June 1954 and was used primarily for summer stock and thus the venue only operated seasonally.
 During its inaugural season, the theatre hosted many famous plays including: Kiss Me, Kate, South Pacific and Oklahoma!.

 In 1962, Segal purchased the nearby tavern for $600,000.
 During this time, he also made slight modifications to the venue to make the experience better for the consumer.
 With the new features, the theatre also become a concert venue.
 The Oakdale became a regular concert venue when many acts also played the Westbury Music Fair.
 Act included: Tom Jones, Paul Anka, Led Zeppelin, The Who and The Doors.

 In 1972, a wooden dome was erected to replace the tent and the capacity doubled to 3,200.
 The 70s drew in more concerts, as well as boxing and other sporting events.
 By the 1980s, the allure of the venue began to flicker.
 Despite its wooded dome, the venue continued to operate seasonally.
 With the theatre in the round buzz going out of style, the venue began to suffer financially.
 In 1989, Segal sold the venue to Robert Errato, who later created the Oakdale Development Limited Partnership.

 Initially, Errato wanted to take the property and convert it into condominiums with office/retail space.
 After the community protested the change, (stating the theatre was considered a landmark to its residents) Errato abandoned his plans.
 Later, he went to the city council and proposed an $80 million plan to improve the theatre, but also used the acreage to include an office park and retail shops.
 Once again, the community were against his plans, stating the changes would bring unnecessary traffic and the changes would ruin the "country" setting of the town.

 In 1994, Errato was eventually able to push forward with plans to renovate the theatre.
 The $21 million renovation included removing the central stage and giving the venue an auditorium-style seating.
 This meant the venue would erect a new building, while the wooded dome would be gutted and converted into a grand lobby.
 The new theater (and new name) debuted July 7, 1996, with a concert by Brooks & Dunn.
 In 1997, concerts began to take place in the former wooded dome, which gave birth to "The Dome at Oakdale".
 In 1998, SFX Entertainment purchased operating rights for $12 million.